-Crazy as it sounds, canned pie fillings aren't just for making pies.
+Crazy as it sounds, recipes with canned pie fillings aren't just for making pies.
 While it does make pie making easier (your pie skills will practically rival those of Keri Russel in the movie, Waitress), pie fillings are very versatile and can transform the flavor of a cake or pudding in a snap!

 Today we decided to showcase 20 recipes using canned pie filling that are not pies.
 That's right, no crusts or pie tins here.
 So if you've ever looked at those extra cans around, here are 20 pie filling recipes that'll convince you to think outside the box and cut a few corners more often.

 1. Best Pumpkin Pie Dip